tomarrell/SkiSim/README.md

 # SkiSim
 A ski-field simulation with GUI written in Java including fully implemented multi-threading.
-Allows for a visualization of skiers at different stages of the slope.
+Allows for a visualization of skiers at different stages of the slope with built in variable controls.

 ## License
 Licensed under the CC attribution non-commercial license.
 Feel free to make derivatives of this work for personal use and non-commercial distribution with attribution.